Gay rights rule change sets up cultural battle in conservative India

 “We have better things to ponder over,” he said.

-Patanjali's founder, Baba Ramdev, a celebrity yoga tycoon with close ties to the BJP here, has previously said homosexuality can be "cured" by using yoga.
+Patanjali’s founder, Baba Ramdev, a celebrity yoga tycoon with close ties to the BJP, has previously said homosexuality can be “cured” by using yoga.

 His spokesman did not respond to a request for comment.